yRyan-Silva/WindChargeModifier/README.md

-Simple wind charge plugin that changes speed and power with particles when using wind charge.
+Simple wind charge plugin that changes speed and power with particles when using wind charge. <br>
-Minecraft Version: 1.21
+Server Version: Spigot 1.21

 Just configure the plugin via 'config.yml' and use it according to your preference.